 The views from The Old House are panoramic and glorious - looking down over the walled gardens, the water meadows and the beautiful stocked lake with the forest beyond.
 The wild River Irfon flows through the valley - with several pools for Wild Swimming and of course miles of uninterrupted walking from the door.

-The small hamlet of Beulah is only a mile from this very remote wing of the Manor House - there is a pub serving local food The Trout Inn and a garage, post office and village store - that seems to sell everything.
+The small hamlet of Beulah is only a mile from this very remote wing of the Manor House - there is a pub serving local food The Trout Inn and a garage and village store - that seems to sell everything.

 There is the lake with a boat (used at your own risk) for trout fishing along with the the tennis court are a massive added bonus to able to use when staying on this fine country estate.

 So when you pack don't forget your racquets, tennis balls or your fishing rods.